jmanero/watch-ban/README.md

 Watch Ban
 =========

-Build and update DNS black lists from published domain lists.
+Build and update DNS black lists from published domain lists for advertisement blocking and fat-finger protection.

 ## Warning

+Watch Ban is intended to provide advertisement and domain blocking for well-behaved clients who opt-into the service.

-*This is not a firewall.
-It is not a network security appliance.
-It does not provide any functionality to block traffic.* Watch Ban manages DNS policy-zone configurations.
-It is only effective _if clients use the DNS server_.
+* **Watch Ban is not a firewall**
+* **Watch Ban is not a network security appliance**
+* **Watch Ban does not provide any functionality to block traffic**

+Watch Ban manages DNS policy-zone configurations.
+It is only effective _if clients use the managed DNS server_.
 Users and malicious actors can easily circumvent blocking policies by using another DNS server.

-Watch Ban is intended to provide advertisement and domain blocking for well-behaved clients who, essentially, opt into the service.

 ## Getting Started